hilam/runefinder/README.md

 [ ] If the file database don't exists, download it from unicode.org.

-[ ] Search only by complete word
+[X] Search only by complete word

-[ ] Ignore order from search's words
+[X] Ignore order from search's words

 [ ] View count of results

+[ ] Hyphenated words must be considered individually